Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

-To construct meta covariates that identify the row and column membership of variables for a matrix-variate data point $\Ybf\in\reals^{p_1\times p_2}$, let $j\in\{1,\dots,p_1p_2\}$ index the variables in $\ybf:=vec(\Ybf)\in\reals^{p_1p_2}$, where the vectorization operator $vec(\cdot)$ stacks the columns of the matrix taken as an argument.
-Then, the meta covariate corresponding to variable $j$ is a $(p_1+p_2)$-dimensional vector identifying the row and column membership of variable $j$, defined as
+To construct \red{outcome features} that identify the row and column membership of variables for a matrix-variate data point $\Ybf\in\reals^{p_1\times p_2}$, let $j\in\{1,\dots,p_1p_2\}$ index the variables in $\ybf:=vec(\Ybf)\in\reals^{p_1p_2}$, where the vectorization operator $vec(\cdot)$ stacks the columns of the matrix taken as an argument.
+Then, the \red{outcome feature} corresponding to variable $j$ is a $(p_1+p_2)$-dimensional vector identifying the row and column membership of variable $j$, defined as

 where $g^{(1)}\in \{1,\dots,p_1\}^{p_1p_2}$ denotes the row membership of $\ybf$ and $g^{(2)}\in \{1,\dots,p_2\}^{p_1p_2}$ denotes the column membership.
-Then, the CMR prior for row $j$ of the factor loadings matrix simplifies to the form given in Equation \ref{multiple_categorical_cmr}, and correspondingly, the prior marginal covariance consists of additive and multiplicative row and column interactive effects.
-Specifically, for measurement $j$ corresponding to exposure to chemical $k$ from exposure pathway $l$ and measurement $j'$ of exposure to chemical $k'$ from pathway $l'$, the prior marginal covariance is
+Then, the FACE prior for row $j$ of the factor loading matrix simplifies to the form given in Equation \ref{multiple_categorical_cmr}, and correspondingly, the prior \red{predictive} covariance consists of additive and multiplicative row and column interactive effects.
+Specifically, for measurement $j$ corresponding to exposure to chemical $k$ from exposure pathway $l$ and measurement $j'$ of exposure to chemical $k'$ from pathway $l'$, the prior \red{predictive} covariance is

 This approach allows for flexibility in covariance estimation based on matrix-variate data by incorporating the inherent matrix structure of the data without imposing a restrictive separable structural assumption.